Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics

 In each AV-CDiT Block, both visual and auditory tokens share common multi-head self-attention and cross-attention layers to enable joint modeling within a unified attention space.
 The self-attention layer facilitates cross-modal temporal coherence and semantic alignment, while the cross-attention layer conditions the fused target tokens on the context representations $C_{t-m+1:t}$, allowing each modality to exploit complementary information during generation.

 \textbf{Modality Experts.} Inspired by previous expert network architectures~\cite{bao2022vlmo, wu2025janus}, each AV-CDiT block incorporates modality experts in the feed-forward layer that assign independent nonlinear mappings to each modality.
-After shared self-attention and cross-attention operations, the target sequence is divided into visual and auditory groups processed by corresponding modality expert sub-networks, with the reward token associated with the auditory branch, and outputs concatenated to reconstruct the unified sequence.
-This design prevents visual dominance from hindering auditory representation learning when leveraging visually pretrained models, enabling the auditory pathway to learn in a coordinated manner alongside the visual modality, which works in conjunction with the stage-wise training strategy in Section~\ref{subsec:stages} and is validated in Section~\ref{subsec:ablation}.
-After multiple stacked blocks, visual, auditory, and reward tokens are decoded through respective output heads to predict noise, with denoised tokens decoded into future observations and the reward token average-pooled to estimate future task reward.
+After shared self-attention and cross-attention operations, the target sequence is divided into visual and auditory groups processed by corresponding modality expert sub-networks, and their outputs are concatenated to reconstruct the unified sequence.
+This design prevents visual dominance from hindering auditory representation learning when leveraging visually pretrained models, enabling the auditory pathway to learn in a coordinated manner alongside the visual modality, which works in conjunction with the stagewise training strategy introduced later.
+After multiple stacked blocks, visual and auditory tokens are decoded through their respective output heads to predict noise, and the denoised tokens are then decoded into future observations.

-\textbf{Diffusion Training.} We follow the DDPM~\cite{ho2020denoising} formulation to model future multimodal generation as a synchronized diffusion process across both visual and auditory-reward modalities.
-Given the clean latent targets $X_{t+\Delta t}^v$ and $X_{t+\Delta t}^{a:r}$, Gaussian noise is independently injected into each modality according to a shared noise schedule $\{\bar{\alpha}_k\}_{k=1}^K$, while preserving their intrinsic correlation in the clean space:
+\textbf{Diffusion Training.} We follow the DDPM~\cite{ho2020denoising} formulation to model future multimodal generation as a synchronized diffusion process across both visual and auditory modalities.
+Given the clean latent targets $X_{t+\Delta t}^v$ and $X_{t+\Delta t}^{a}$, Gaussian noise is independently injected into each modality according to a shared noise schedule $\{\bar{\alpha}_k\}_{k=1}^K$, while preserving their intrinsic correlation in the clean space: